 Teaching to State Standards Isn't Always EasyAs teachers, it happens as we go through our years sometimes moving between grade levels, schools, and even states that we come across standards we are expected to teach, but just don't agree with.
 Sometimes you disagree with state standards because it conflicts with your own religious beliefs, such as the teaching of evolution.
 Other times you may feel the standards are developmentally inappropriate for the students in your classroom.
 Whatever the basis for your grievance, it's better to find ways to communicate it than simply doing what you want in your classroom.

 The best place to begin is by having a conversation with your administrator.
 In many schools, there is a teacher or administrator who manages the curriculum for the school.
 They would be the first person you need to talk to when you realize you disagree with a standard you are expected to teach.
 Explain the standard you have an issue with and be prepared to justify your reasoning.
-For example, if you disagree with a standard because you feel it is academically inappropriate for your students, you will want to come prepared with test scores, writing samples, and anything other documentation you can come with.
+For example, if you disagree with a standard because you feel it is academically inappropriate for your students, you will want to come prepared with test scores, writing samples, and anything other relevant documentation.

 In situations like this, odds are your administrator will be understanding if you come clean to them.
 If you have classes of students who test below grade level in math, then it may be unreasonable for them to learn some of the current standards.
 Odds are, you are not the first teacher who felt that way and nor will you be the last.
 For example, there are many teachers who feel the Common Core standards are beyond the average student.
 Other times, it may be a middle school science teacher who feels a standard in chemistry is far beyond the ability of students in her classroom.
 So, if you feel this way, talk about it because odds are you are not alone.
 Your administrator may give you permission to modify or skip a standard you disagree with if you get ahead of the issue and ask first.